sftcd/surveys/README.md

 1. The next stage is to analyse the contents of ```records.fresh``` and generate the clusters.
-That uses the ```SameKeys.py``` script and may take an hour or so depending on the size of the scan.
+That uses the ```SameKeys.py``` script and may take a few hours or so depending on the size of the scan.
 That stage also does some DNS lookups of names found in banners.
 (Yeah, it'd have been better to do those in the previous stage, but that's not how my current code works sorry;-)